harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 ### Add an Environment Variable

-Before we can execute the tests, this project needs to use an environment variable.
+If you would like to run this project locally, you will need to add an environment variable.
 On line 6 of the `/src/index.js` file, you can see why.
 The `process.env` property holds all environment variables exposed to this program.

 ```
 const port = process.env.PORT;